thecmdrunner/quick-vm/README.md

 ## TODO-notes

- you'll also likely need `vendor-reset` for cards suffering from the AMD reset bug (RX 5000 and older).
+- you'll also likely need `vendor-reset` for cards suffering from the AMD reset bug (RX 5000 and older).
+- Stealth VM notes
+- GPU Passthrough options and notes